NTNU-IMT/stormbird/book/src/lifting_line/lifting_line_intro.md

 As already explained in the [line model chapter](./../line_model/line_model_intro.md), simulation models are built up of several discrete line elements.
 This makes it possible to have arbitrary shaped wings, and have multiple wings together in the same simulations.
 To make this possible in a lifting line simulation, it is necessary with some way to calculate *induced velocities* from a line element.
 This is done by assuming that each line line element is a *constant strength vortex line*.

 Such vortex lines are also often used in panel methods or vortex lattice methods to represent *doublet panels*.
-See for instance Katz and Plotkin (2001) for more details of such methods.

-The exact formulation for the induced velocity as a function of line geometry and strength are taken from the [VSAERO theory document](https://ntrs.nasa.gov/api/citations/19900004884/downloads/19900004884.pdf), found in the link or in Maskew (1987)
+The exact formulation for the induced velocity as a function of line geometry and strength are taken from the [VSAERO theory document](../literature/simulation_methods.md#vsaero-theory-document-1987)

 ## Unsteady simulations and dynamic wakes